sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to Fix `VCRUNTIME140_1.DLL` Error

 - You are missing the Redistributables needed.
 You need both [x86](https://aka.ms/vs/16/release/vc_redist.x86.exe) and [x64](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 Run them.

-# How to Fix `Play` on Launcher Does Nothing Error

-### Possibility 1: The launcher is checking the wrong spot for the game and so it fails to launch.
-1. Press the Windows button and R at the same time (launch `Run.exe`).
-2. Type regedit and press `OK`.
-3. Navigate to `HKEY_CURRENT_USER\SOFTWARE\Blizzard Entertainment\Diablo II`.
-4. Double cick on the key `InstallPath`.
-5. Set the `Value data` to your D2 folder (not your PD2 folder).
-	- If your path ends in `...\ProjectD2`, delete that part.

 # How to Fix Silent Crash Error